Q&A from When I Married My Mother and Susan Crandall’s Q&A for Opposites Attack

 They’re very complicated and very simple.
 But if you’re not right with your Mama, you’re probably not going to be right with anyone.

-AUTHOR 2 AUTHOR: SUSAN CRANDALL’S Q&A WITH JO MAEDER
+AUTHOR 2 AUTHOR: SUSAN CRANDALL ASKS JO MAEDER ABOUT OPPOSITES ATTACK

 Susan: In the beginning of this book, your main character, Alyce, takes one misstep after another, some quite unwittingly.
 Did any of these come from your own experiences?